HapiSingh/hapisingh.github.io/_posts/2025-01-15-dqx-session-notes.md

 I was pretty rusty though, maybe I should get back to the game some more, but there's just so much that make it inconvenient...
 It'll take some time for sure

+I also met a new foreigner player, he seems to be interested in battle contents which was cool, gives me motivation to play the game more.
+I'd like to feel healthier soon and get back to streaming it so that way there's more endgame english content in the world.
+Or high level english content

 I also took several pictures with some friends, it was awesome, I am glad they were so receptive to it

 ## Photos